ywarnier/launch/lms_lrs.md

 will also need authentication credentials.

+## Private Content Access and TinCan
 <a name="privateContent"/>
-### Private Content Access and TinCan

-This section describes a companion specification to the Tin Can API for the purpose of gaining access to content that is stored on an LMS, but which requires authentication to retrieve.
+This section describes a companion specification to the TinCan API for the purpose of gaining access to content that is stored on an LMS, but which requires authentication to retrieve.
 This is needed since even though TinCan allows tracking of experiences for which the content is not stored on an LMS, or for which there is no traditional content,